bradymholt/dotfiles/README.md

 ## Scripts

 - `backup.sh` - Backup dotfiles and secrets repos
-- `link.sh` -  If there are files in $HOME that you would like to be moved to the dotfiles repo, you can run `link.sh` and pass in the name of the file that resides in $HOME.
-This will move the file to `/home` and create a symlink to it.
+- `link.sh` -  If there are files in $HOME that you would like to be moved to the dotfiles repo, you can run this script and pass in the name of the file that resides in $HOME.
+This will move the file to the dotfiles directory and create a symlink to it.